-Is to proactively anticipate and set the foundation for future improvements of our community for our residents and other stakeholders.
-Planning is a management process, concerned with defining goals for our future direction and determining the missions and resources required to achieve those targets.
+Is to proactively anticipate and set the foundation for future improvements to our community for our residents and other stakeholders.
+Planning is a management process, concerned with defining goals for our future direction and determining the resources required to achieve those targets.
 Planning always has a purpose.
-By remembering our City's history and planning for its future, we hope to meet the longterm needs of our City's residents and businesses.
+By remembering our City's history and planning for its future, we hope to meet the long-term needs of our City's residents and businesses.